dontoisme/ark-b-writings/_pages/roadmap.md

 1. **"Why Personal Software Matters: The Ladderbot Story"** — Building for yourself and friends
 2. **"Side Projects as Resume: My Best of Career"** — Portfolio narrative
-3. **"ADHD as Superpower: Pattern Recognition and Crisis Performance"** — Reframing the paradox
+3. **"ADHD as Superpower: Pattern Recognition and Crisis Performance"** — Reframing neurodivergence in product work
 4. **"The Novelty-Seeking Career Path"** — Movement every 2-3 years for growth
 5. **"Music Analytics with Pitchfork DB"** — Trend detection in album reviews